Real-Projects-Digitalization/FANTA4/README.md

 ## We take care of the exhibitions of TOMORROW

 Hello and welcome.
 We are very happy that you are visiting our GitHub page.
 Our product will make your exhibition shine in a new light.
-This page introduces our product and contains a short information about the challenge with DB Connect - Call A Bike.
 Enjoy your visit!

 ## The problem